quantiacs/documentation/en/source/user_guide/data_stocks.md

 ## Fundamental data

-[This] (https://quantiacs.io/referee/template/15325118/html) template shows how to download prepared fundamental data.
+Fundamental data can be retrieved by using instant or periodic indicators.

 ### Instant indicators.

-They reflect the current state of the company.
-The value has been updated with every report released.
+Instant indicators reflect the current state of the company.

 | Data name   | Description                                                                                                                                                       |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |